jeffxtang/jeffxtang.github.io/_posts/2017-02-19-fast-neural-style-on-ios.md

 Guess I have to accept a server based solution for now, like the app from DeepArt.io (somehow I found a couple of server-based neural style iOS apps at the time)?
 Then I don't know if it's good luck or a little bit more perseverance, I came across a Logan Engstrom's [Fast Style Transfer in TensorFlow](https://github.com/lengstrom/fast-style-transfer) project and, from there, Justin John's paper [Perceptual Losses for Real-Time Style Transfer and Super-Resolution](https://arxiv.org/abs/1603.08155) in March 2016, which states that "Compared to the optimization-based method, our network gives similar qualitative results but is three orders of magnitude faster."
 Three orders of magnitude - that's like 1,000 times faster!
 After about a week of reading the paper, debugging the code, dreaming and thinking about it last thing before going to sleep and first thing after waking up, I figured out how to build an iOS app that can add amazing styles to photos in about 7-8 seconds, without the need of an Internet connection, and each style, after the process of training, frozen and quantized, only adds about 1.7MB to an iOS app.
 Here's how (the TensorFlow version I tested with is 0.12):

-1. Get the repo at `https://github.com/jeffxtang/fast-style-transfer` which is a fork of Fast Style Transfer in TensorFlow, added with the iOS offline support:
+1. Get the repo [here](https://github.com/jeffxtang/fast-style-transfer) which is a fork of Fast Style Transfer in TensorFlow, added with the iOS offline support summarized as follows:
   * Replaced in `transform.py` the line `preds = tf.nn.tanh(conv_t3) * 150 + 255./2` with `preds = tf.add(tf.nn.tanh(conv_t3) * 150,  255. / 2, name="preds")` so we can refer to the output result using the name `preds`;
   * Added in `evaluate.py` the following lines after loading the trained checkpoint generated when running `style.py`:
   ```